pbierkortte/AI-Prompt-Toolkit/tools/job_interview_chances.md

 # Interview Chances

-This tool enhances your chances of securing an interview and landing your dream job by analyzing your resume, the job description, and company research.
-It provides a percentage-based score and identifies potential red flags, helping you refine your application strategy.
-The tool evaluates your materials against each other and the target company, offering insights to improve your approach.
+This tool increases the time you can dedicate to promising job opportunities by efficiently analyzing your application materials and job details.
+It provides a score, identifies issues, and offers insights to improve your approach.
+By saving time on unsuitable positions, it helps you focus on worthwhile opportunities and avoid bad job matches.

 > [!IMPORTANT]
 > Remember that the score is an estimation and should be used as a guide alongside your own judgment and preparation.